Immigration to New Zealand: Tightening immigration criteria

 In addition, the Government also revised its student visa policy to limit the working rights of international student holders to degree-level students and above and prevent applications from applying for a second post-study work visa in order to gain residency.

 In December 2022, the Government added nurses and midwives to the immigration green list, making them eligible for immediate residency in New Zealand.
 In addition, the Government established a temporary residence immigration pathway for bus and truck drivers.
 In addition teachers and tradespeople including drain layers and motor mechanics were added to the work to residence immigration pathway.
 These changes came in response to a national labour shortage across different sectors in the New Zealand economy.

 New Zealand achieved a record net migration gain of 135,500 people in the year ended October 2023.
 Immigrants from India, China and the Philippines were the largest contributors to New Zealand's population growth.

 In mid-December 2023, Prime Minister Christopher Luxon stated that New Zealand's 118,000 annual net migration rate was unsustainable and that infrastructure needed to be managed better to support growth.
 Luxon made these remarks after the Australian Government announced a new migration strategy to address pressure on housing and infrastructure in Australia.

-On 8 June 2025, Immigration Minister Erica Stanford announced the multi-entry "Parent Boost" visa, which would allow the parents of migrants to reside in New Zealand for between five to ten years.
+On 8 June 2025, Immigration Minister Erica Stanford announced the multi-entry "Parent Boost" visa, which would allow the parents of migrants to reside in New Zealand for between five and ten years.
 Visa holders would have to meet certain health, character and financial criteria including having at least one year of health insurance cover.